leldr/Unofficial-Chrome-Based-Kobo-Composite-Markup-Generator/README.md

 ## Installation

-Follow these steps to set up and use the **Chrome Composite Markup Generator**:
+Follow these steps to set up and use the **Chrome-Based Kobo Composite Markup Generator**:

 1. **Download the Project**: